thejonanshow/guard-shopify/README.md

     $ gem install guard-shopify

-Add it to your Gemfile (inside development group):
+Add guard-shopify to your Gemfile (inside the development group):

 ``` ruby
 group :development do